Crown-Commercial-Service/CMpDevEnvironment/README.md

 `CCS_FEATURE_EG1=on`

 ## Environment variables passed to containers from the EC2 Parameter Store ##
-Entries in the EC2 Parameter store will be automatically turned into environment variables and passed to the running container.
+Certain entries in the EC2 Parameter store will be automatically turned into environment variables and passed to the running container.
+These entries can be *global* that will be passed to all containers or specific to an Application or API.

+For a global variable the format is `/Environment/global/{Variable Name}`

-The format is `/Environment/ccs/{App or API Name}/{Variable Name}`
+For an Application or API specific variable the format is `/Environment/ccs/{App or API Name}/{Variable Name}`

 For example a Parameter Store entry: